-Models with EyeSight system The tire pressure monitoring system provides the driver with a warning message by sending a signal from a sensor that is installed in each wheel when a tire pressure is severely low relative to the selected TPMS mode.
+The tire pressure monitoring system provides the driver with the warning message indicated by sending a signal from a sensor that is installed in each wheel when tire pressure is severely low.

-The tire pressure monitoring system will activate only when the vehicle is driven at speeds above 25 mph (40 km/h).
-Also, this system may not react immediately to a sudden drop in tire pressure (for example, a blow-out caused by running over a sharp object).
+The tire pressure monitoring system will activate only when the vehicle is driven.
+Also, this system may not react immediately to a sudden drop in tire pressure (for example, a blow-out caused running over a sharp object).

-If the low tire pressure warning light illuminates while driving, never brake suddenly and keep driving straight ahead while gradually reducing speed.
-Then slowly pull off the road to a safe place.
-Otherwise an accident involving serious vehicle damage and serious personal injury could occur.
+- If the low tire pressure warning light illuminates while driving, never brake suddenly.
+Instead, perform the following procedure. - (1) Keep driving straight ahead while gradually reducing speed. - (2) Slowly pull off the road to a safe place.
+Otherwise an accident involving serious vehicle damage and serious personal injury could occur. - (3) Check the pressure for all four tires and adjust the pressure to the COLD tire pressure shown on the vehicle placard on the door pillar on the driver's side.

-Check the pressure for all four tires and adjust the pressure to the COLD tire pressure shown on the vehicle placard on the door pillar on the driver's side.
 If this light still illuminates while driving after adjusting the tire pressure, a tire may have significant damage and a fast leak that causes the tire to lose air rapidly.
 If you have a flat tire, replace it with a spare tire as soon as possible.